5 SEO Truths for 2025

 SEO TRUTH #1: CONTENT

 You must continually grow your site with relevant, helpful information that is valuable to your site visitors and worth linking to.
-More importantly, you must create content that caters to site visitor intent.
-Search engines know that anyone can exchange links, so they do not indicate quality or value.
+More importantly, you must create content that caters to the site visitors’ needs and intentions.

-You want to attain one-way links to your site by crafting link-worthy content.
+You want to increase the odds of attaining one-way links to your site by crafting link-worthy content.
 One-way inbound links are a vote of confidence that you have a good website and information.
 They are hard to come by but worth their weight in gold when acquired.

-In 2024, inbound links will be more difficult than ever to attain.
-The fact is that websites do not link off-site as often as they did back in the day.
+In 2025, obtaining inbound links will be more challenging than ever.
+The fact is that websites don’t link off-site as often as they did in the past.
 Regardless, it doesn’t hurt to keep this goal in mind.

-Structuring your posts properly matters, too.
-Want your posts to be read?
-Then, avoid these bad habits.
+Structuring your posts properly also matters.
+If you want your posts to be read, avoid these bad habits.

 SEO TRUTH #2: RELEVANCY

 In addition, the more you are about, the less you are about any one thing.
-This is where keyword research and focusing on the terms you know your customers use is vital.
+This is where determining your niche, doing keyword research, and focusing on the terms your target customers use is vital.

-Search engines will rank the most relevant and authoritative site/page/article related to the term searched for.
-To accomplish this, it will help if you have detailed, concentrated pages about particular topics.
+Search engines will rank what their algorithm discerns as the most relevant and authoritative site/page/article related to the term searched.
+This is why you must, in turn, have detailed, concentrated pages about core topics.

 SEO TRUTH #3: LONGEVITY

-Sites that have been online longer and updated consistently tend to rank higher than those that have just launched or are rarely updated.
-Not because of age alone but because the longer a site is around, they tend to have more info, authority, followers, and links if appropriately managed.
+Sites that have been online longer and consistently updated tend to rank higher than those that have just launched or are rarely updated.
+This is not because of age alone but because, if appropriately managed, the longer a site has been around, the more information, authority, followers, and links it tends to have.

 Use the test of time to create a consistently grown site with new features and an updated look when necessary.
 Technology will push ahead with or without you.
 Make a concentrated effort to keep up so you are not left behind.